suryaelidanto/b52-personal-web/README.md

 # Usage
-Open index.html in your browser
+Open index.html in your browser bro.